observablehq/plot/README.md

 * *scale*.**scheme** - a named color scheme in lieu of a range, such as *reds*
 * *scale*.**interpolate** - in conjunction with a range, how to interpolate colors

-For quantile color scales, the *scale*.scheme option is used in conjunction with *scale*.**quantiles**, which determines how many quantiles to compute, and thus the number of elements in the scale’s range; it defaults to 5 for quintiles.
+For quantile and quantize color scales, the *scale*.scheme option is used in conjunction with *scale*.**n**, which determines how many quantiles or quantized values to compute, and thus the number of elements in the scale’s range; it defaults to 5 (for quintiles in the case of a quantile scale).

 The following sequential scale schemes are supported for both quantitative and ordinal data: